Murdaugh family: Santis-Cristiani lawsuit

 On October 7, 2022, a lawsuit named Murdaugh, Crosby, Barnes, the PMPED firm, Laffitte, and Palmetto State Bank as part of a conspiracy to defraud plaintiff Manuel Santis-Cristiani of Chiapas, Mexico, of accident settlement money he was awarded but never received.

 Criminal tax evasion

 On December 16, 2022, Alex Murdaugh was indicted by the State Grand Jury on nine charges of evading nearly $487,000 in state income taxes.
 The indictment reflects that he stole nearly $7 million meant for his law firm's bank accounts and failed to pay taxes on the ill-gotten gains.

-Convictions, civil judgements, settlements, and sanctions
+Convictions, civil judgments, settlements, and sanctions

-Maggie and Paul murders

-On June 7, 2021, Alex called police from his cell phone at 10:06 p.m., saying he had discovered the bodies of 22-year-old son Paul and 52-year-old wife Maggie near the dog kennels at the family's hunting lodge located on a 1,772-acre estate in Islandton, South Carolina.
-Both had been shot multiple times and with different weapons.
-Alex initially claimed that at the time of the killings he had been with his mother, who has dementia.